Saka, Pepe provide rare consolation on dark day for Arsenal | Goal.com

 It was already shaping up to be a difficult week for the Londoners following their midweek thumping by a rampant Manchester City side, a game which also saw injuries to Granit Xhaka and Pablo Mari.

-That contest also included a miserable 41 minute cameo by David Luiz, who contributed an error leading to a goal and then brought down Riyad Mahrez in the box, giving away a penalty and seeing the red card.
+That contest also included a miserable 41-minute cameo by David Luiz, who contributed an error leading to a goal and then brought down Riyad Mahrez in the box, giving away a penalty and seeing a red card.

 Already, the Premier League return was only 49 minutes old and the early promise of Arteta’s reign was in danger of being undermined.